TheGuyWhoIsIdiot/meditation-s-Patching-guides/android patch.md

 if you do correctly, feel happy, cus its useful. and i think that after releasing this guide, roblox and a bunch of underages will skid this guide to make 1 billion revivals with this guide.

-idgaf if its skidded or not, but enjoy playing your recently patched client.
+idc if its skidded or not, but enjoy playing your recently patched client.

 # CREDIT ME AFTER USING THIS GUIDE OR RAAAHHHHHHHH 🧟